 Dog Collar Necklace

-While modern “punk” necklaces of this variety really do resemble leather dog collars adorned with spikes, the one worn here by actress Kristin Wiig features a less literal modern yet feminine design.
-Antique examples of this type of choker tend to be even more dainty and elegant, but can also make a bold statement.
+The dog collar necklace was adopted by the modern "punk" movement and many really do resemble leather dog collars adorned with spikes.
+Dog collars can also feature a less literal, modern yet feminine design.
+Antique examples of this type of choker tend to be even more dainty and elegant but are also capable of making bold statements.

-This type of necklace originated in the mid-1800s, and Queen Alexandra reportedly wore a dog collar necklace to hide a scar on her neck.
+This type of necklace originated in the mid-1800s.
+It's reported that Queen Alexandra of Denmark (1844–1925) wore a dog collar necklace to hide a scar on her neck.

 06 of 11

 The festoon necklace is a commonly misidentified style.
 A festoon by definition is a garland of flowers, ribbons, or leaves hung in a curve as a decorative element or incorporated as an architectural feature.
-Thus, a necklace must have swags or drapes of chain, beads, or metal findings as part of the design.
-Other elements such as dangling drops may be incorporated, but without the swags a necklace does not qualify as a festoon.
+Thus, a festoon necklace must have swags or drapes of chain, beads, or metal bindings as part of the design.
+Other elements such as dangling drops may be incorporated, but without the swags, a necklace does not qualify as a festoon.

-The festoon necklace became popular during the Georgian period and carried over into the Victorian era, with some more elaborate fashionable (not meant for mourning) black necklaces made during this period incorporating swags of jet beads.
+The festoon necklace became popular during the Georgian period (1714–1830s), carrying over into the Victorian era (1837–1901).
+Some of the more elaborate fashionable black necklaces (not meant for mourning) made during this period incorporated swags of jet beads.
 Bohemian garnets and other materials were also used.

-Festoon necklaces were popular during the Edwardian era as well, with a return to more delicate chains in the designs or elements reflecting garland style with ribbons, flowers and bows.
+Festoon necklaces were popular during the Edwardian era (1901–1910) as well.
+These featured a return to more delicate chains in the designs or elements reflecting the garland style with ribbons, flowers, and bows.

 07 of 11

-This necklace style features a chain or small link necklace, fairly long, that terminates in a single large pendant or tassel, which in turn often has additional pendants or tassels dangling from it.
+The lavalier necklace style features a chain or small link-necklace that is fairly long, terminating in a single large pendant or tassel which often has additional pendants or tassels dangling from it.

 08 of 11

-Some of the earliest documented pendants were worn to protect the wearer in talisman style or to bring good luck.
-Most ancient and modern cultures have their version of this type of necklace.
+The earliest documented pendants were worn as talismans to protect the wearer or to bring good luck.
+Most ancient and modern cultures have their own versions of this type of necklace.
 Religious symbols such as the Christian cross and Jewish Star of David are also commonly found incorporated into pendant necklaces.

 09 of 11

-The name of this necklace actually translates to “river” in French and refers to the way it flows gracefully around the neck.
-The rivière is a short (usually 14-16 inches) necklace strung simply with a line of faceted gems or rhinestones, often graduating in size, and individually set.
+The name of this necklace literally translates to "river" from French and refers to the way it flows gracefully around the neck.
+The rivière is a short (usually 14 to 16 inches) necklace strung simply with a line of faceted gems or rhinestones, often graduating in size, and individually set.

 When the style first developed, in the late 17th or early 18th century, the settings were closed-back.
-Later versions had open settings so that the effect was a continuous, shining stream around the neck.
-Some ornate examples have additional gems dangling from the main necklace
+Later versions featured open settings so that the effect was a continuous, shining stream around the neck.
+Some ornate examples have additional gems dangling from the main necklace.

 10 of 11

-This necklace style consists of a very long chain or beaded necklace, often terminating in tassels dangling from each end or sometimes a single, detachable pendant (similar to a lavalier, but much longer and more substantial in width).
-It was developed around the turn of the 19th century, in imitation of military braids or chains, and is frequently looped around the neck and worn scarf-like over one shoulder or down the back.
+The sautoir necklace consists of a very long chain or beaded necklace.
+It often terminates in tassels dangling from each end or sometimes a single, detachable pendant (similar to a lavalier, but much longer and more substantial in width).
+The style was developed around the turn of the 19th century as an imitation of military braids or chains.
+It is frequently looped around the neck and worn scarf-like over one shoulder or down the back.

-The style experienced a revival in the early 1900s, and continued in popularity through the 1920s with "flapper" necklaces.
+The style experienced a revival in the early 1900s and continued in popularity through the 1920s with "flapper" necklaces.
 These were sometimes worn dangling down the back to accentuate a low-cut evening gown.
-The House of Chanel is well known for modern renditions of this style including long strands of simulated pearls and "chicklet" necklaces featuring unfoiled glass stones linked together in a chainline fashion.
+The House of Chanel is well known for modern renditions of this style.
+These include long strands of simulated pearls and "chicklet" necklaces featuring unfoiled glass stones linked together in a chain-like fashion.

 11 of 11

 Decade after decade, jewelry artisans and designers replicate this style featuring multiple strands of pearls or beads twisted together.
-Can be made of fine jewelry elements, such as genuine pearls, or costume jewelry components like glass beads.
+The torsade can be made of fine jewelry elements such as genuine pearls or costume jewelry components such as glass beads.